The best camera bags in 2025: carry your photo kit safely and securely

 Could use another divider

-We love the Peak Design Everyday Messenger bag; it's arguably the archetypal camera bag.
-With a blend of simple but chic styling, loads of internal space and adjustable dividers to manage that space, the Everyday Messenger 13 V2 is a bag that the vast majority of photographers can get many years of use out of.
+I love the Peak Design Everyday Messenger 13 V2 bag; it's arguably the archetypal camera bag.
+With a blend of simple but chic styling, loads of internal space and adjustable dividers to best manage that space, it's a bag that the vast majority of photographers will get many years of use out of.

 Peak Design’s FlexFold dividers allow you to customize the interior to suit your setup, building secure and padded slots for your cameras and lenses.
 It works well with most configurations; a small camera might take more fiddling to ensure it doesn't bounce around, but it's perfectly doable.
 There's a sleeve for a 13-inch laptop and plenty of pockets for extra items.
-It’s available in ash or black.
+It’s available in charcoal, ash, or black colorways.

 Read more: Peak Design Everyday Messenger 13 V2 review